mj1618/reckon-js/README.md

 });
 ```

 You can also listen for updates on the cursor.
-This will fire when anything in the cursors state changes, regardless of which cursor made the change:
+This will fire when anything in the cursors state changes, regardless of which cursor made the change

 ```js
 myCursor.onUpdate( (newState,oldState) => {